-- (a) Employees who are members of non-Christian religions are entitled to up to two days leave without pay per calendar year to observe spiritual or holy days.
-Such leave shall not be unreasonably withheld. - (b) A minimum of two weeks notice is required for leave under this provision.
-Where two weeks notice is not possible due to the unpredictable nature of the spiritual or holy day, then as much notice as possible shall be provided. - (c) Employees granted leave under this provision may utilize or reschedule unused vacation or banked overtime.
+(a) Employees are entitled to up to two days leave without pay per calendar year to observe spiritual or holy days.
+Such leave shall not be unreasonably withheld.

+(b) A minimum of two weeks' notice is required for leave under this provision.
+Where two weeks' notice is not possible due to the unpredictable nature of the spiritual or holy day, then as much notice as possible shall be provided.

+(c) Employees granted leave under this provision may utilize or reschedule unused vacation or banked overtime.